 Phase 5.
 Periodic reporting | Normally, detailed engineering reports - analysing the structural behaviour and assessing it against design assumptions - are required on a regular annual basis.
-Once the SHM system is setup, all results are synchronized with our
+Once the SHM system is setup, all results are synchronized with our engineering center, where reports are issued automatically and can be reviewed and commented by our experts before submission to the certification authorities.

 Phase 6.
-Engineering Support | Sometimes things do not go as planned and our SHM system identifies assets that require further attention.
-In this situations our engineers stand side-by-side with the operations team of the wind park - and sometimes the certification authorities - to locate of the problem, recommend measures and adapt the SHM system to new requirements.
+Engineering support | Sometimes things do not go as planned and our SHM system identifies assets that require further attention.
+In these situations our engineers stand side-by-side with the operations team of the wind park - and sometimes the certification authorities - to locate the problem, recommend measures and adapt the SHM system to new requirements.